Put Savings On Autopilot and How I Saved $250,000

 Pinyo

 MDJ – welcome to Moolanomy and thank you for your comment.
-I do include my house in the total Net Worth (see my NetworthIQ profile), but for the purpose of setting a $1 million goal, I excluded it and the mortgage.
+I do include my house in the total net worth, but for the purpose of setting a $1 million goal, I excluded it and the mortgage.

 The house value is approximate, and I still live in it.
 As such, I want to focus on growing just the investment portfolio.